crazycapivara/graphhopper-r/README.md

 the GraphHopper Directions API.
 Responses can be converted into simple feature (sf) objects in a convenient way.
 The package is not a complete wrapper of the API.
-Currently it mainly supports the API also included in [Graphhopper’s Open Source routing engine](https://github.com/graphhopper/graphhopper).
+Currently it mainly supports the API also included in [GraphHopper’s Open Source Routing Engine](https://github.com/graphhopper/graphhopper).
 New features will be added continuously.

 Dive into the [documentation